 The Telephone Era

-The centre panel shows a cross section of the STC 1.47” coaxial cable, the most successful submarine telephone cable design of the Telephone Era.
+The centre panel shows a cross-section of an armoured version of the STC 1.47” coaxial cable, the most successful submarine telephone cable design of the Telephone Era.
 STC Submarine Systems owned the Enderby Wharf site from 1970 to 1996 and this cable was manufactured there between 1970 and 1975.
 This cable design is the inspiration for the sculpture on the middle terrace.

 For a detailed description of this cable and the history of submarine telephone systems manufactured at Enderby Wharf (Click Here)

 The right-hand panel shows a cross-section of the ASN fibre optic cable type, OACL-4, the company’s current design of fibre optical cable for transoceanic subsea telecommunication.
 The cable type shown is known as Lightweight (LW) cable and is deployed in water depths from 2,000m down to 8,000m.

 Today submarine cable systems carry terabits/petabits of data beneath the oceans.
 They are the arteries of the internet, enabling e-commerce and shaping social media, so submarine cables are arguably the most important technology in modern society.

 ASN manufactures this cable in its Calais factory.
 However, the repeaters that boost the optical signal, the power feeding equipment, and the optical transmission equipment are all made here in Greenwich.
 This ASN factory has been manufacturing submarine cable systems for longer than any other site in the world.
 This cable design is the inspiration for the sculpture on the upper terrace.